mankek/VCF-Split/README.md

 -i: Specifies input multi-sample vcf

--c: Specifies the variant caller for which samples should be split or printed; optional
+-c: If samples used different variant callers, specifies the variant caller for which samples should be split or printed; optional

+-r: This option removes log files for non-selected samples when a specific caller is set for splitting

 -p: Prints a list of all patients found in the input file